getampt/docs/scripts.md

 `ampt run [script]` will run `npm run ampt:[script]` in your local environment, with access to one of your environments.
 If you don't specify any options the script will access your developer sandbox by default.

+If you provide a path to a JS or TS file, Ampt will run it directly using Node.js within the same environment using Ampt's runtime loader.
+Things like `esbuild`, `ts-node`, and `tsx` are not necessary for handling TypeScript.

 > When the Ampt shell is running you can omit "ampt" from the `ampt run` command, and just use `run [script]`.

 ## Options

 The `ampt run [script]` command has the following options:

-- `--stage <name>`: run the script with access to a named stage
+- `--env <name>`: run the script with access to a named environment
-- `--test-stage`: run the script with access to a temporary test stage that is automatically deleted after the script completes
+- `--test-env`: run the script with access to a temporary test environemnt that is automatically deleted after the script completes

-> Note: if you specify `--test-stage`, the `--stage` option will be ignored if it is present.
+> Note: if you specify `--test-env`, the `--env` option will be ignored if it is present.

 ## Additional npm and script arguments

+When running TS/JS files directly, you can pass additional arguments to the script as usual.

+For example `ampt run ./scripts/migrate.js --foo bar` will pass `--foo bar` to the script directly.

-You can pass additional arguments to npm by adding a double dash followed by the arguments.
-If you also need to pass additional arguments to the npm script, you can add another double dash followed by the script arguments.
+When running a `package.json` script, you can pass additional arguments by adding a double dash followed by the arguments.
+If you also need to pass additional arguments, you can add another double dash followed by the script arguments.

-For example `ampt run migrate --stage staging -- --if-present -- script-argument --script-option` will result in running the command `npm run ampt:migrate --if-present -- script-argument --script-option` using the environment from the `staging` stage.
+For example `ampt run migrate --env staging -- --if-present -- script-argument --script-option` will result in running the command `npm run ampt:migrate --if-present -- script-argument --script-option` using the environment from the `staging` environment.

 ## Example: running a migration script